Apple's results disappoint ahead of holiday quarter

-(Reuters) - Apple Inc’s profit and margins slid despite selling 33.8 million iPhones in its September quarter, prompting a brief but sharp selloff as disappointed investors cashed in some of the stock’s recent strong gains.
+(Reuters) - Apple Inc’s profit and margins slid despite selling 33.8 million iPhones in its September quarter, and greater China revenue climbed just 6 percent even though two smartphone models hit store shelves in its second-largest market last month.

+The unremarkable quarterly numbers prompted some disappointed investors to cash in recent gains in the stock, which slid 5 percent at one stage after-hours on Monday.

 Wall Street had hoped for a stronger beat on quarterly sales after the company predicted in September that its revenue and margins would come in at the high end of its own forecasts.

-CEO Tim Cook predicted a “really great” holiday shopping season in a conference call with analysts, a crucial time for Apple as its new iPads go up against Amazon.com Inc’s Kindle Fire and its new iPhones compete with lower-cost gadgets made by Samsung Electronics and other rivals using Google Inc’s Android software.
+Chief Executive Tim Cook predicted a “really great” holiday season: a crucial time for Apple as its new iPads go up against Amazon.com Inc’s Kindle Fire and its new iPhones compete with lower-cost gadgets made by Samsung Electronics and other rivals using Google Inc’s Android software.

-Sources have said demand for Apple’s cheaper, brightly hued iPhone 5C lagged demand for the top-tier iPhone 5S, spurring concerns about the iPhone’s market positioning and its ability to compete with a growing profusion of lower-cost rivals.
+Sources have said demand for Apple’s $100 cheaper, brightly hued iPhone 5C lagged sales for the top-tier 5S, spurring concerns about the iPhone’s market positioning and its ability to compete with a growing profusion of lower-cost rivals.
+The iPhone 5C is available in the United States starting at $99 with a contract, or $549 for an unlocked model with no contract.

+In particular, some investors worry Apple may have missed a chance to jumpstart sales and fend off Samsung in China with an even more affordable phone.
+The company has ceded ground steadily to Samsung and homegrown competition like Huawei and Lenovo, but needs to stake out a bigger spot in the world’s top cellular market to rekindle growth.

+Revenue from China, Hong Kong and Taiwan climbed just 6 percent to $5.7 billion in the quarter, despite the 5C and 5S going on sale in September.
+The previous-generation iPhone 5 began selling in the country only in December, meaning comparisons should have benefited from a more typical year-ago quarter, analysts said.

-Cook did not address the popularity of the 5C on his call with analysts but said there was “a very significant backlog” for the cutting edge 5S.
+Cook did not address the overall popularity of the 5C on his call with analysts but mentioned there was “a very significant backlog” for the more expensive 5S.

 The world’s most valuable tech company said on Monday it expected revenue of $55 billion to $58 billion this quarter, outpacing Wall Street’s forecast for about $55.65 billion.

-Gross profit margin for the fourth quarter was 37 percent, down from 40 percent a year ago as intense competition from the likes of Samsung Electronics took a toll.
+Gross profit margin for the fourth quarter ended September was 37 percent, down from 40 percent a year ago as intense competition from the likes of Samsung took a toll.
 That was roughly level with analysts’ average 36.9 percent forecast.

 “We would have expected higher gross margins,” said Morningstar analyst Brian Colello.
 “With the higher price phones and clear preference toward the 5S, we were all expecting more of a gross margin boost for the December quarter.”